Advanced Millimeter-Wave Radar System for Real-Time Multiple-Human Tracking and Fall Detection: Radar System Evaluation

 \subsection{Multiple Radar Arrangement}

 The theoretical Angle of View (AoV) for mmWave radars is $\pm90^\circ$ in both horizontal and vertical directions.
-However, according to the radar perspective analysis report in \cite{cui2020human}, the effective AoV of a single radar is reduced to around $\pm50^\circ$ horizontally and $\pm30^\circ$ vertically due to antenna characteristics and signal attenuation.
-This reduced vertical AoV means that a radar placed at a height of 1 meter can only capture signals reflected from the human chest to the knee, limiting its ability for complete human body detection.
+However, according to the radar evaluation manual~\cite{xWR1843_evaluation}, the effective AoV for a 6 dB beamwidth is reduced to around $\pm50^\circ$ horizontally and $\pm20^\circ$ vertically due to antenna characteristics and signal attenuation.
+This reduced vertical AoV means that a radar placed at a height of 1 m can only capture signals reflected from the human chest to the knee, limiting its ability for complete human body detection.

-To address this limitation, a radar placed on the ceiling can capture data points representing the human head.
-Additionally, employing two radars facing different directions enables the distinction of human targets even when one is positioned behind another, ensuring accurate tracking of multiple human subjects.
-Therefore, we have deployed three identical TI IWR1843 mmWave radars on both the wall and ceiling.
-This setup allows us to capture strong signals not only from the human main body but also from the human head.
-For detailed information, please refer to Section \ref{sec: Hardware Setup}.
+To address this limitation, we deployed three identical TI IWR1843 mmWave radars on both the wall and ceiling.
+This setup allowed us to capture strong signals not only from the human main body but also from the human head.
+For detailed information, please refer to Section \ref{sec: Experimental Setup}.

 When employing multiple radars, it is crucial to ensure that they do not interfere with each other.
-If we consider a maximum measurement distance of 4 meters (limited by the longest edge of our experimental field), the round-trip time-of-flight would be 0.027 microseconds.
-Given a slope rate of 70 MHz/microsecond, this time interval corresponds to a frequency change of approximately 1.87 MHz, as illustrated in Fig.\ref{fig: Radar_Chirp}.
+If we consider a maximum measurement distance of 4 m {for example}, the round-trip time-of-flight would be 0.027 µs.
+Given a slope rate of 70 MHz/µs, this time interval corresponds to a frequency change of approximately 1.87 MHz, as illustrated in Figure~\ref{fig: Radar_Chirp}.

-Referring to the interference probability equation (Equation (\ref{equ: Radar_Interference})) for $N$ radars presented in \cite{cui2021high}, we can compute the interference probability for our scenario involving three radars.
+Referring to the interference probability equation (Equation (\ref{equ: Radar_Interference})) for $N$ radars presented in~\cite{cui2021high}, we can compute the interference probability for our scenario involving three radars.
 In this equation, $B_{total}$ represents the 4 GHz chirp bandwidth of the TI radar, and $B_{inter}$ denotes the interference bandwidth.
-This implies that radars will only interfere if the frequency difference between any two radars falls within the 5.6 MHz range for our experiment \cite{cui2021high}.
+This implies that radars will only interfere if the frequency difference between any two radars falls within the 5.6 MHz range for our experiment~\cite{cui2021high}.
 Ultimately, the interference probability for three radars is 0.4\%, assuming that the radars are activated at random times.